 “You,” she muttered.
 “You’re the buyer.”

 For the benefit of her buyers’ confidentiality and for her own, Annabel made her arrangements through a third party.
 They never met face to face.
 So how in the hell did he know who she was?
-Especially since she was in disguise…
+Especially since she was in disguise.

 She’d been sold out, she thought bitterly.